olioapps/sitka/README.md

 sagaMiddleware.run(sagaRoot)
 ```

-The primary usecase for the above is to enhance a pre-exising redux store with sitka managed redux modules.
+The primary usecase for the above is to enhance a pre-exising Redux store with sitka managed Redux modules.

-# Using Sitka managed redux modules
+## Using Sitka managed Redux modules

 ### Basic usage
 After you create a Sitka managed or integrated store, you can begin to change its state by calling methods on the modules.
 For example: